 From that point until January 2018, I published three hundred blog posts and articles between this site and medium.com, half of which are recipes.
 Suddenly, I realised my future would be in thinking and writing about food, rather than making recipes, so I stopped recipe blogging to pursue my own writing, I’m currently working on my first book.

 Four years of blogging served as my apprenticeship.
 Today, I am no longer a graphic designer, but a professional food photographer who was shortlisted for the 2018 Pink Lady Photographer of the Year awards and a commissioned writer, as well as a studying Food Policy MSc at City, University of London.

 Food Policy gives people the skills required to understand and change the food system, for the better.
 Deep down, that’s what I want to do, I want to change the food system.
-I don’t know how, or even why, yet, but I can only discover the answer by delving constantly into the food world.
+I don’t know how or why, but the answer will appear if I keep engaging with the food world.
 I’d love to take on more writing and public speaking roles.

 “Gavin’s food photography is unreal — his tomato and bean salad recipe was absolutely gorgeous, right down to the crumbs.
 He was professional in all of his communication with us, unfailingly courteous and outrageously prompt.
 His work, from the first email to the last image, raises the bar for all other food bloggers.
 We were privileged to have the opportunity to work with him and would recommend him without hesitation.”Marne Litfin from wayfair.com